 Bring the items listed below to your appointment.
-If you do not have the proper documents with you at appointment time, you will have to reschedule.
-You will need for filing federal and state income taxes:
+If you do not have the proper documents with you at your appointment time, you will have to reschedule.

 - Photo identification

-- 1099-misc forms or documentation for self-employment income in tax year 2018
+- 1099-MISC forms or documentation for self-employment income in tax year 2022

-- SSA-1099 forms if you received Social Security benefits in tax year 2018
+- 1099-SSA forms if you received Social Security benefits in tax year 2022

-- All 1099 forms showing interest and/or dividend income and any documents showing the cost of assets (stock, etc.) sold in tax year 2018
+- Any 1099 forms or brokerage statements showing interest and/or dividend income and any documents showing the cost and sales proceeds of assets (stock, etc.) sold in tax year 2022